 Box 109.

-Mormon leaders accomplished colonization of land belonging to the Timpanogos without treaty, title, deed, or compensation; they stole it.
-And while the Mormons celebrated the completion of the Salt Lake Tabernacle in 1867, the Transcontinental Railroad in 1869, and the Salt Lake Temple now in its 17th year of construction; in 1870, Timpanogos Chief Black Hawk was slowly making his last journey home.
-It likely took him 12 or more days by horseback to ride from Cedar City to Spring Lake, Utah.
-The gunshot Probert spoke of was to the stomach, which never healed.
+Mormon leaders accomplished colonization of Timpanogos land without treaty, title, deed, or compensation; they stole it.
+While the Mormons were celebrating the completion of the Salt Lake Tabernacle in 1867, built upon an Timpanogos burial ground, the Transcontinental Railroad in 1869, and the Salt Lake Temple was in its 17th year of construction in 1870; Chief Black Hawk, in stark contrast, was slowly making his last journey home, suffering from a gunshot wound that never properly healed.
+It took him 12 or more days by horseback to ride 180 miles from Cedar City to Spring Lake.
 Black Hawk was in severe pain, gaunt and hollow-eyed, and knew he would soon die.

 Just 49 years following Black Hawk's burial, on September 20, 1919, members of the Mormon church robbed Black Hawk's grave.
 The following article appeared on the front page of the Deseret News with the headline, "Bones of Black Hawk Now on Exhibition L.D.S.
 Museum."
-The reporter explains that the remains of Black Hawk had been on public display for amusement in the window of a hardware store in downtown Spanish Fork, Utah.
-Then Benjamin Guadard, the man in charge of the L.D.S.
-Museum, acquired the remains for public display on the recently completed Temple Square in downtown Salt Lake City.
+The reporter writes that the remains of Black Hawk had been on public display for amusement in the window of a hardware store in downtown Spanish Fork, Utah.
+When Benjamin Guadard, the man in charge of the L.D.S.
+Museum, acquired the remains for public display on the recently completed Temple Square in downtown Salt Lake City to attract visitors.

-In Phillip B Gottfredson's book Black Hawk's Mission of Peace, there are several affidavits in the news article.
+In Phillip B Gottfredson's book Black Hawk's Mission of Peace, Phillip has published several affidavits that are in the news article.
 One example is Ben Bullock's account:

 Quote: In 1911 I became interested in what is known as the “Syndicate mine,” located on Santiquin mountain, a little southeast of Spring Lake Villa.
 Several of the old settlers of Spring Lake Villa knew the old “Black Hawk” has been on the mountain near where we was working this property.
 At my leisure moments I would hunt for the spot where “Black Hawk” was buried and one day one of the miners, William E. Croft reported what he supposed to be “Black Hawk’s” grave.
 This started an investigation and Mr. Croft along with Lars L. Olsen and myself uncovered the remains of “Black Hawk,” which were buried in a large quartzite slide.
 Three feet of rock were taken from the skeleton, and upon uncovering it, we found the remains in a sitting posture.
 The first article we saw was a china pipe, which, was laying upon the top of his head.
 Then we discovered the saddle, the remains of the skeleton, portion’s of his horses bridle that had been buried with him; sleigh bells, ax, bucket, beads, part of an old soldier coat with the brass buttons still intact.
 All of these were removed very carefully, and for safety deposited them with the Spanish Fork Co-op where they were exhibited for several days.